llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 }
 ```

-### Notes

- - "traceThreads" includes all thread traced by both "process tracing" and
+**Note:** `tracedThreads` includes all threads traced by both "process tracing"
-   "thread tracing".
+and "thread tracing".

 ### Intel Pt